 centuries, Poland has been a bridge between the East and West.
 A fascinating

 destination is waiting for you in the form of Poland.
 Poland is the land

 with all the ultra modern amenities and a rich tradition of culture and

 heritage.
-Whenever you go to the country our Poland transport section will
+When ever you go to Poland our information section will always be

 Poland has advanced system of transportation for the travelers coming

 around.
 There are direct flights to Warsaw from major European destinations.